esdc-esac-esa-int/pyesasky/README.md

 # pyesasky

-ESASky Jupyter widget - some Jupyter Notebook sample files in jupyter_samples folder
+Welcome to the ESASky Jupyter notebook widget page.

-- pyESASky-basic.ipynb
-- pyESASky-astroquery.ipynb (integration and overlay of Gaia DR2 data)

 # Installation